SandorGyorfi/Fishing-Match-Pro/readme.md

 <p>&nbsp;</p>

+A standard fishing match has a few items and data is quite crucial.
+The timing of baits, the kilogramme amounts in keep nets, and the time gap between catches are all important considerations.
+All three of them are aided by the Fishing Match Pro, which also includes a note option.

-On each page, there are two menu options: the main menu, which is about the web application, and the contact menu, which is about communicating with the developer if any problems arise.
+On each page, there are two menu options: the main menu, which has information about the web application, and the contact menu, which contains information about contacting the developer if any problems emerge.

  <p>&nbsp;</p>